mkohlhaas/Todo/Pharo.md

         - [ ] raylib
             - Use [Dart FFI Gen](https://github.com/dart-lang/ffigen) and Pharo Raylib](https://github.com/Zenchess/pharoRaylib) as reference.
             - First check if [Pharo Raylib](https://github.com/Zenchess/pharoRaylib) is working.
-            - clang installation with brew
-            - Try to load/compile clang-c for checking types with language server
             - start simple
             - create custom AST in Pharo
         - [ ] First use Dart's FFI to see what will be generated from [Index.h](https://github.com/llvm/llvm-project/blob/main/clang/include/clang-c/Index.h)